-- ▶ Select cleaning agent appropriate for conveyed medium and plastic fan ma- - ▶ If possible, use warm water and a household cleaning agent. - ▶ Use a brush or a wooden scraper to loosen deposits.
+- Select cleaning agent appropriate for conveyed medium and plastic fan material. - ▶ If possible, use warm water and a household cleaning agent. - ▶ Use a brush or a wooden scraper to loosen deposits.

-- · If present, first open casing drain (type K) and drain condensate into a container. - · Loosen sleeve at inlet connection and remove ductwork end ⇒ Chap.
-7.8 [▶ 41]. - Remove the inlet cover from the casing together with the sealing ring ⇒ Chap.
-12.5 [▶ 70]. - Carefully clean impeller, inlet cover, and inside of the casing.
-NOTICE Do not damage the impeller blades in doing so. - · If there are heavy deposits, also clean the fan connection ducts.
+If present, first open casing drain (type K) and drain condensate into a container.

+- Remove cover of inspection port ⇒ Chap.
+7.4 [▶ 41]. - Loosen the sleeve at the inlet connection and remove the ductwork end if applicable ⇔ Chap.
+7.6 [▶ 42]. - Clean the impeller and the inside of the casing thoroughly.
+NOTICE Do not damage the impeller blades when doing so. - If there are heavy deposits, also clean the fan connection tubes.